lumina-ai-inc/chunkr/THIRD-PARTY-NOTICES.md

 ## VGT

-#### Note: We are currently using the apache-2.0 liscenced [vgt](https://github.com/AlibabaResearch/AdvancedLiterateMachinery/tree/main/DocumentUnderstanding/VGT) library as a part of our services.
+#### Note: We are currently using the apache-2.0 licenced [vgt](https://github.com/AlibabaResearch/AdvancedLiterateMachinery/tree/main/DocumentUnderstanding/VGT) library as a part of our services.